miareitz/miareitz.github.io/_pages/about.md

 selected_papers: false
 social: true # includes social icons at the bottom of the page
 ---
-Mia is a PhD student in her last year at University of Kassel in Germany.
-Since her bachelor’s, she has been interested in high-performance computing (HPC).
-Her research interests include fault tolerance and load balancing for task-based parallel programs on supercomputers.
+I am a PhD student in my last year at University of Kassel in Germany.
+Since my bachelor's, I have been interested in high-performance computing (HPC).

-She's passionate about solving the challenges that come with pushing HPC to its limits.
+My passions are about solving the challenges that come with pushing HPC to its limits.
-Specializing in Asynchronous Many-Task Programming, she focuses on building fault-tolerant and load-balanced systems that scale effortlessly as core counts keep growing.
+Specializing in Asynchronous Many-Task Programming, I focus on building fault-tolerant and load-balanced systems that scale effortlessly as core counts keep growing.
-With more cores come more failures—her mission is to ensure that supercomputers can thrive under pressure, delivering peak performance even when things go wrong.
+With more cores come more failures — my mission is to ensure that supercomputers can thrive under pressure, delivering peak performance even when things go wrong.
-From resilience to efficiency, she helps keep the world's most powerful machines running at their best.
+From resilience to efficiency, I help keep the world's most powerful machines running at their best.

+In the past, I have gathered experiences such as teaching at university, researching, working with regular clusters and supercomputers, and developing highly scalable software.
+If you are interested in what I have been up to, please have a look at my <a href="/publications/">Publications</a> and my <a href="/cv/">CV</a>.